 Smart Scholar scholarship research tool The Smart Scholar team spends thousand of hours going through each and every scholarship they can find, pulling out every important detail: award amount, deadline, eligibility and academic requirements, and anything else you need to know.
 This means no more reading through endless applications only to be tripped up by that last, obscure requirement - they tell you what each scholarship demands.
 They collect all their scholarship information directly from the scholarship provider, so you can be confident there won't be any hidden surprises when you apply.

-Student Scholarships.org There's a list of scholarships found at www.studentscholarships.org/2015scholarships.php that students from Mississippi school districts can apply for.
-You can check these out online or come by Mrs. Barrier's office and get a list.
+Student Scholarships.org There's a list of scholarships found at www.studentscholarships.org/scholarships.php that students from Mississippi school districts can apply for.
+You can check these out online.

 The SWE (Society of Women Engineers)Scholarship The SWE Scholarship Program provides financial assistance to women admitted to accredited baccalaureate or graduate programs, in preparation for careers in engineering, engineering technology and computer science.
 In 2016, SWE disbursed approximately 230 new and renewed scholarships valued at more than $750,000.